bndynet/bbootstrap/README.md

 - [jslib](https://github.com/bndynet/jslib) v2.0.0
 - [pace.js](https://github.com/HubSpot/pace) v1.0.2

-Note: Do not include above components in your project.
-This project has included them.
+Note: You can use the above components in your project directly.
+So don't need include them.

 ## Quick start